Contrasting Outbrain (OB) & Its Competitors

-Outbrain (NASDAQ:OB – Get Rating) is one of 111 public companies in the “Computer programming, data processing, & other computer related” industry, but how does it weigh in compared to its peers?
-We will compare Outbrain to related companies based on the strength of its risk, institutional ownership, analyst recommendations, dividends, earnings, profitability and valuation.
+Outbrain (NASDAQ:OB – Get Rating) is one of 114 public companies in the “Computer programming, data processing, & other computer related” industry, but how does it compare to its rivals?
+We will compare Outbrain to related companies based on the strength of its institutional ownership, dividends, risk, valuation, analyst recommendations, profitability and earnings.

-This is a breakdown of recent ratings and recommmendations for Outbrain and its peers, as reported by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Outbrain and its rivals, as provided by MarketBeat.com.

 |Sell Ratings